 Fresh razor blades leave a smoother less noticeable blemish

-To probe more efficiently and quickly, go around once and probe all legs of the star break to see which are filling and which are not.
+To probe more efficiently and quickly, go around once and flex (push on the leg with the probe) all legs of the star break to see which are filling and which are not.
 Concentrate on the ones that appear to be filling first because probing these will often help the others open and fill.
-Go to each leg in turn and probe until filled.
+Go to each leg in turn and flex probe until filled.
 If a star break has multiple legs and all but a few fill, you may need to drill them.

 Repair Tip -Technique to prevent any waste of resin.
 Cure under pressure, then loosen the leveling bolt and injector cylinder slightly.
 Then loosen the piston by turning it 1/4 to 1/2 turn counterclockwise, slide the screwdriver under the suction cups to remove from the glass.
 Turn your tool upside down and place the cap on the injector.
 There will about 1/2 drop if resin in the pit.
 You can use that resin for a pit-filler if the impact chip was small.